Careen840/Receipt-Printing-Program-/README.md

 # Receipt-Printing-Program-
-In this project we are going to create a receipt printing program for a supermarket here in Germany.
+In this project we are going to create a receipt printing program for a supermarket in Germany.